sairam1592/RoyalEnfieldFT/README.md

 # RoyalEnfieldFT

 An Android app to view about Royal Enfield and calculate total amount &amp; fuel required to travel from one place to another.

 “Riders Delight” purpose is to calculate liter & price needed to travel a certain distance based on the user input.
 Google maps api’s used to provide maps info based on To/From entered, SQLite for performing database operations.

+**NOTE: Currently building a new app using latest Android Technology and tools**

 Technology used